 CoIvy Flower Colors and Their Meaning

 Hedera plants produce white, green, or yellow flowers.
 In the language of flowers, ivy flowers hold the symbolic meaning of fidelity, marriage, and friendship.

-The Meaning, Symbolism, and Cultural Significance of Ivy Flowers
+The Cultural Significance of Ivy Flowers

 To the Ancient Greeks and Romans, ivy was a sign of divinity.
 Dionysus — the Greek god of wine (known as Bacchus to the Romans) — wove ivy leaves into his wreath.
 The Greeks believed that wearing ivy leaves on the forehead would prevent inebriation.